Description of Christmas Celebrations at a Long Island Church

 A Merry Christmas to you.”

-Now I return to last year’s Event:
+Now I return to what happened two years ago:

-Last year’s Living Nativity was very different for me.
+Two years ago, the Living Nativity was very different for me.
 A few days before the Event, I got a phone call from a woman named Debbie; the one who was in charge of the Event that year.
 She told me that a certain member of the Congregation, who was supposed to portray one of the Three Wise Men, would not be able to take part.
 She’d called to ask if I’d like to take the part.

 I told her that I was already planning to help set up for the dinner, which we’d be doing at the same time when the afternoon rehearsal for the show was going on.
 She told me that this time, members of the cast would arrive early.
 They’d be the ones setting up the tables and chairs and setting the tables.
 So that was the end of my excuses.
 I wouldn’t be able to get out of portraying one of the Wise Men.